Europe is falling behind in the global AI race with research in the sector overwhelmingly dominated by the US and Asia.

 But this research was dominated by institutions and companies in China, the US and South Korea.
 Of the top 167 universities and public research institutions for patents, only four are in Europe.

-The report adds weight to comments by Kai-fu Lee, the ex-president of Google China and prominent venture capitalist and AI expert, who told Sifted last year that Europe isn’t even in the running for “bronze medal” in the AI race at the moment.
+The report adds weight to comments by Kai-fu Lee, the ex-president of Google China and prominent venture capitalist and AI expert, who told Sifted that Europe isn’t even in the running for “bronze medal” in the AI race at the moment.
+He determined that Europe has none of the success factors like the US or China, suggesting that Europe is lacking a VC-entrepreneur ecosystem; successful consumer internet companies, social media companies, or huge mobile application companies that can drive artificial intelligence advancements, and a lack of governmental support to win the AI race.
+European AI experts speaking at the European Commission’s policy forum on artificial intelligence, Futurium, however, disagreed, suggesting that AI in Europe shouldn’t be discounted.

 Europe spent about $3bn-$4bn on AI in 2016, while investment in North America was $23bn, according to McKinsey Global Institute.